justinsa/angular-navigation-service/README.md

 }]);
 ```

-The ng-navigation-service was designed in conjunction with the following projects:
+The ng-navigation-service was designed in tandem with the following projects:

 * https://github.com/EQCO/angular-authentication-service
 * https://github.com/EQCO/angular-oauth-service